Grand Island United States Post Office and Courthouse: Building history

 In 1859, just two years after they founded Grand Island, Nebraska, German settlers established the community's first post office.
 For many years, however, the post office shared space with various commercial establishments.
 When Congressman George W. Norris secured funding for a new post office building during the early years of the 20th century, Grand Island was one of the last major cities in Nebraska to lack this important type of public building.

 Supervising Architect of the Treasury James Knox Taylor designed the new post office and federal building in Grand Island, authorizing the final architectural plans in 1908.
 Workers completed the building, which officially opened on November 26, 1910, at a cost of $108,000.
 By this time, Grand Island was the third largest city in Nebraska and its economy was thriving.

 Postal facilities occupied the first floor of the new building, while the second floor held a two-story district courtroom and associated court offices.
 As its population increased, Grand Island required expanded postal services and additional federal office space.
 In 1933, local architect Charles W. Steinbaugh designed an addition to the building, which opened in 1935.
 Two years later, the post office began housing the headquarters for Grand Island's Works Progress Administration (WPA) district office, a function that it served until 1939.

 In 1968, the U.S. Postal Service vacated the building after securing a new facility.
 The same year, the U.S. General Services Administration purchased the building and renovated the first floor into office space for federal agencies.
 Current tenants include the FBI, Bureau of Reclamation, and U.S. Fish and Wildlife Service.

-The Federal Building is located in downtown Grand Island, in close proximity to the county courthouse and various retail establishments and residential buildings.
+The Federal Building is located in downtown Grand Island, close to the county courthouse and various retail establishments and residential buildings.
 The Grand Island Federal Building was listed in the National Register of Historic Places in 2006 to recognize its architectural significance and contribution to community development.